 Advice 4 – Keep the Opportunities Open

 Negotiating your pay is a tough business.
-And without solid facts, there’s a huge chance you’ll say something wrong that’ll take the interview out of your hands.
+And without solid facts, there’s a huge chance you’ll say something wrong that’ll take the

 When you’ve loaded up on your salary facts and more, there’s a chance the potential employer could be paying way higher than your ceiling.